UPDATE: NJSP Troopers, Mahwah Police Capture Pair After High-Speed Chase

 Part of the posse included a Mahwah police lieutenant and officer who took a dirt road around Lake Henry.

-A State Police chopper swooped overhead, with an officer telling the suspects over the PA system to get down.

-Mahwah and State Police captured the pair at gunpoint, barely a half-hour after the pursuit began.
+A State Police chopper swooped overhead as the township officers and troopers captured the pair near the water barely a half-hour after the pursuit began.

 State Police said an official account of the incident would be released on Monday.